-Plumber: Hand shower cradles
+Plumber: Hand shower cradles simple way to add comfort

 Dear Ed: I would like to add a hand shower to my shower stall.
 I have seen many different makes and models and my question is simple because it’s about simplicity.
 From what you have seen, is there an uncomplicated way to just add a personal hand shower unit to a shower stall without making it a big deal?
 I’m looking to avoid a complicated project.